Islamic State says behind bombing at Italian consulate in Cairo

 The attack at the Italian consulate raises the stakes in the struggle between militants and the government, which has just started rebuilding an economy battered by four years of turmoil since an uprising toppled autocrat Hosni Mubarak in 2011.

-It also highlighted Islamic State's reach after it seized large swathes of Iraq and Syria, expanded into Egypt's neighbor Libya and more recently claimed responsibility for high-profile attacks in France, Kuwait and Tunisia.
+It also highlighted Islamic State's reach after it seized large swathes of Iraq and Syria, expanded into Egypt's neighbour Libya and more recently claimed responsibility for high-profile attacks in France, Kuwait and Tunisia.

 TURMOIL